hypercube-software/Audio-Workshops/site/docs/audio-dsp.md

 - The Java API can do it for you, but it is fun to write your own reader/writer
 - The endianness is **Big Endian**
 - Samples are always **Signed**.

+## Lossless formats

+A lossless format compress the audio data without altering the original quality.
+It's like you zip a WAV file in a very efficient way dedicated to audio data.
+The decompressed file is exactly like the original one.

+Among them: FLAC, WavPack, APE

+## Lossy formats

+There is also tons of lossy formats.
+It means the compression does not retain the full quality of the original file.

+Among them: AAC, MP3, MP4A, OGG, MPC

+⚠️ It is possible to put lossy audio data inside a WAV/AIFF file specifiying the right codec.
+In this workshop we only use uncompressed PCM codec.

 ## Channels